Is West Side Pediatrics accepting new patients?

 Which insurances does West Side Pediatrics accept?

-We accept most of the major insurance plans.
+We accept most of the major insurance plans, including some OH and IN Medicaid plans.
 However, there are constant changes with insurance, so please call the office to be sure.

 What if I do not have insurance?

 You can still be a patient without insurance with the understanding that you are responsible for your child’s medical bills.
 If you are interested in applying for insurance through the HealthCare Marketplace, go to www.healthcare.gov.
 Before choosing an insurance please contact us to make sure it is one that we accept.

 Can I meet the doctors before my child is born?

 Absolutely!
 Just call the office and tell the receptionist that you would like a prenatal appointment with one of our doctors.
 During this visit, we will answer any questions that you have about our practice or your new baby!